Browsing and choosing a workout

 There are multiple ways to browse and find a workout from the Workouts tab in the app.

 Tap on the Workout Finder banner to be able to quickly search for a random workout suggestion based on the distance you select.
-Select a short, medium or long workout and the app will present some workout suggestions.
+Select a short, medium, long or extra long workout and the app will present some workout suggestions.
 You can refresh the selection by tapping the refresh button at the bottom of the screen.
 Tapping on a workout will open a new screen to show the workout details and allow you to save it to your goggles.

 At the bottom of the workouts tab, you can select All Workouts to see the complete library.
 On this screen, you will see the available filters of distance, category and intensity.
 You can choose up to one of each filter and apply it to see all workouts that correspond to the selections you made.
 There is the option to sort the selection in the top right of the screen.
 Tapping on a workout will open that workout to show the detail and allow you to save it to your goggles.